Video: Demolition of BAE Systems Submarines Site Begins

 The same innovation and engineering expertise responsible for the design of Astute is now being applied to the Vanguard replacement programme.

-Allan Day, Head of Programme – Facilities at BAE Systems Submarines, said: “The redevelopment of the site is crucial to meeting the UK Government’s target of having the first Vanguard replacement submarine in service by 2028, so the start of this demolition activity is a significant milestone.
+Allan Day, Head of Programme – Facilities at BAE Systems Submarines, said: “The redevelopment of the site is crucial to meeting the UK Government’s target of having the first Vanguard replacement submarine in service by 2028, so the start of this demolition activity is a significant milestone.“The programme is continuing to gain momentum and when the demolition is complete we hope to be in a position to start construction activities in the early part of next year.”

 The demolition of the site’s old foundry and boiler shop will pave the way for new facilities that will house pressure hull units ready for shot blast and paint, and the integration of submarine equipment modules.